zpz/zpz.github.io/_posts/2024-05-16-python-mp-manager-2.md

 ```

 We want `clone` and `spawn` to return proxies for `Magnifier` objects.
-Because `clone` returns a `Magnifier` object, we don't want any further changes to it, hence we need to link it, in `method_to_typeid`, to a registered "typeid" that has no callable.
+Because `clone` returns a `Magnifier` object, we don't want any further changes to it, hence we need to connect it, in `method_to_typeid`, to a registered "typeid" that has no callable.
 In addition, the "typeid" should have a proxy class that works for `Magnifier`.
-We choose to let `AutoProxy` create a proxy class for us, and all we need to do is to tell it what methods should be exposed.
-This is necessary because, given `callable=None`, the code has no way to infer "public methods" by itself (from nothing!).
-We also take care to use `create_method=False`.
-After all, there is no class for function called `"ClonedMagnifier"`.
-The registration is purely "free" instructions about how to handle the result of `Magnifier.clone`.
+Apparently, the registered `'Magnifier'` does not work because it has a callable.
+We register a new entity called `'ClonedMagnifier'`.

+We don't have a custom proxy class for `Magnifier`, but the class `Magnifier` is simple enough to `AuthProxy`.
+Hence in the registration we do not specify a proxy class (hence `AuthProxy` will be used).
+The argument `exposed` is optional in this case.
+We take care to specify `callable=None` and `create_method=False`.
+This registration is purely instructions about how to handle the result of `Magnifier.clone`.

+In contrast, `method_to_typeid` connects the method `spawn` to the registered `'Magnifier'`.
-For `spawn`, we choose to link it, in `method_to_typeid`, to the registered `"Magnifier"`.
-However, since the registered `"Magnifier"` has a callable, `Magnifier.spawn` can not return the final thing.
-Instead, it must return a single value that is going to be passed to the callable, which will return a `Magnifier`.
+However, since this registry has a callable, `spawn` can not output the final thing.
+Instead, its output is passed to the callable, which will return the desired `Magnifier` object.

-Now, a natural question is: what are the needs for these two different paths?
-(To be answered ...)
+The design for these two situations is somewhat confusing.
+The method `spawn` certainly does not look like it intends to return a `Magnifier` object.
+It is more a demo of the usage than a natural use case.

 ## Pickling

-A proxy object can be passed to another process, in there to act as another independent communicator to the remote object in the server.
+A proxy object can be passed to another process, in which it acts as another independent communicator to the remote object in the server.
-To be passed across processes, a proxy needs to be pickled and unpickled.
-However, this can not rely on the default behavior of `pickle`, because for one thing, it would not work!
-(A proxy object may have some attributes that are not pickleable.)
+This raises the question of how a proxy object is pickled and unpickled.
-Moreover, a proxy object has some special considerations to take care of.
-Therefore, `BaseProxy` implements the special method `__reduce__` to control pickling.
+`BaseProxy` implements the special method `__reduce__` to have precise control over pickling.

-`__reduce__` (listed below) returns a tuple of two elements; the first is a function that is going to be called during unpickling to create the new object; the second is a tuple of parameters for the first element.
-This tuple is pickled and then used during unpickling.
+As listed below, `__reduce__` returns a tuple of two elements.
+This tuple is pickled and unpickled.
-Depending on whether the proxy object has been created by `AutoProxy` or is an instance of a hand-rolled class,
+Upon unpickling, the first element, `RebuildProxy`, is called with arguments provided by the second element.
-`__reduce__` instructs unpickling to call `RebuildProxy` (listed below) with `AutoProxy` or the hand-rolled class along with a few other parameters.
-The other parameters are a few very basic and indispensible attributes of the proxy.
-Many other attributes of the proxy are left out.
+The arguments are a few very basic and indispensible attributes of the original proxy; many other attributes of the proxy are left out.
+The output of the call is the re-constructed proxy.

 ```python